NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 \begin{enumerate}

-\item Models in the first category train, precompute, and store NeRF MLP evaluation results into more easily accessible data structures.
-This only improves inference speed, albeit by a large factor.
-We refer to these models as baked models.
+\item Models in the first category train, precompute, and store NeRF MLP evaluations into more accessible data structures.
+This improves inference speed significantly but does not affect training time.
+We refer to these as baked models.

-\item The second category is comprised of non-baked models, which include multiple types of innovations.
-These models commonly (but not always) attempt to learn separate scene features from the learned MLP parameters.
-This allows for smaller MLPs (for example, by learning and storing features in a voxel grid, which are then fed into MLPs that produce color and density), which can improve both training and inference speed at the cost of memory.
-These models have hybrid scene representations.
-It's worth noting that by taking this idea to the limit, certain methods (see Sec. \ref{sec:no mlp}) forgo neural networks entirely and have purely explicit scene representations.
-In this sense, they are neural rendering models but not NeRF models.
-However, we include them in this survey due to their relevance and their similarity to NeRF.
+\item The second category comprises non-baked models, which include various innovations.
+A common approach is to learn separate scene features from MLP parameters via a hybrid representation.
+This enables smaller MLPs, improving both training and inference speed at the cost of increased memory.
+Pushing this further, some methods (see Sec. \ref{sec:no mlp}) omit neural networks entirely and use purely explicit scene representations.
+While not strictly NeRF models, we include them here due to their relevance and similarity to NeRF.

-\end{enumerate} Other techniques such as ray termination (prevent further sampling points when accumulated transmittance approaches zero), empty space skipping, and/or hierarchical sampling (coarse+fine MLPs used in the original NeRF paper).
-These are also often used to further improve training and inference speed in conjunction to per-paper innovations.
+\end{enumerate} Other techniques include ray termination, which stops sampling when accumulated transmittance nears zero, space skipping, and hierarchical sampling using coarse and fine MLPs as in the original NeRF paper.
+These methods are often combined with per-paper innovations to further improve training and inference speed.

-A popular early re-implementation of the original NeRF in JAX \cite{jax2018github}, called \textbf{JaxNeRF} \cite{jaxnerf2020github} (December 2020), was often used as benchmark comparison.
-This model was slightly faster and more suited for distributed computing than the original TensorFlow implementation.

-In addition, a recent trend (2022) introduced multiple NeRF adjacent explicit volume rendering methods using learned voxel/spatial tree features.
-However, these methods skip over entirely the MLPs and performed volume rendering directly on the learned features.
-These are introduced in a later section (\ref{sec:no mlp}) since by not using neural networks, they are in some sense not neural radiance fields.
+Hybrid and explicit scene representation methods are closely related to baked methods, since scene features are directly optimized within accessible data structures.
+However, the baked versus non-baked distinction was popular between 2020 and 2022; as such, we organize this section following that convention.